OPEN CALL

 DISSEMINATION

-The residency will publish the work of selected artists on social media, the Residencia Epecuén website, and in press releases to promote the participants’ work.
+The residency will publish the work of selected artists on social media, the Residencia Epecuén website, and press releases to promote the participants’ work.

 ARCHIVE